FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Source_Room_Modules.md

 Multi-channel sources is one of the unique SPAT Revolution features.

-> If you struggle to understand why we talk about speakers at this stage, simply consider them as "virtual" speaker that will be emiting in a "virtual" room.
+> If you struggle to understand why we talk about speakers at this stage, simply consider them as "virtual" speaker that will be emitting in a "virtual" room.

-!> A source can and should only be channel based !
+!> A source can and should only be channel-based!

 ### Tracking